Theodore Roosevelt Park

 This Upper West Side park, home to the American Museum of Natural History, honors New York City Police Commissioner, Governor of New York State, Vice-President, and (following William McKinley’s assassination) the youngest man to serve as President of the United States: Theodore Roosevelt (1858-1919).

-Americans most often remember Roosevelt as the aggressive politician who advised the nation to “speak softly and carry a big stick,” but the only native of New York City to sit in the Oval Office was also a scholar of natural history and a devoted conservationist.
+Americans most often remember Roosevelt as the assertive politician who advised the nation to “speak softly and carry a big stick,” but the New York City native was also a scholar of natural history and a devoted conservationist.
 As president, he was instrumental in the creation of the National Zoo, the establishment of 51 national bird sanctuaries, and the preservation of 18 natural wonders including the Grand Canyon.
 The magna cum laude Harvard graduate (Class of 1880) and Nobel laureate (Peace Prize, 1906) wrote three dozen books, ranging in subject from Charles Dickens to African big game hunting.
 The Museum contains specimens that Roosevelt himself shot and collected during his family’s visit to Egypt in 1872.

 In 1807, the City of New York mapped this land as a public park but did not officially own it until it was acquired by condemnation in 1839.
 It was later assigned to the Board of Commissioners of Central Park (a precursor to the Department of Parks, which was not established until 1870) who controlled it as an annex of Central Park.
 Before the Museum was built here, planners considered using the site for a zoo or a botanical garden.
 The Museum, founded in 1869, was temporarily housed in what is now NYC Parks’ headquarters—the Arsenal at 64th Street and 5th Avenue in Central Park—before it moved to the West Side.